The 6.8 Bison Subsonic Platform

 The 6.8 BSP takes advantage of the properties of the 6.8 SPC cartridge to provide the ideal platform for dual suppressed subsonic and full power applications.
 The key to the 6.8 BSP is the combination of the heavy bullet and barrel with stabilizing twist.
+We currently offer three different barrels and upper assemblies for the BSP:

 The closest competitor to the 6.8 BSP is the .300 Blackout.
 The Blackout shoots 220 to 240 grain bullets when operating subsonic, compared with our 200 grain 6.8 BSP bullet.
 Because muzzle energy is linearly proportional to bullet mass, the Blackout does have a slight advantage in muzzle energy when operating subsonic.